 Second Time DUI: What To Expect

-Second time DUI cases have mandatory jail time.
+Second-time DUI cases have mandatory jail time.
 There is a saying in the world of DUI that “the first time they educate you to death, but for a second, they punish you to death”.
 While you won’t be looking at the death penalty, you are subject to substantially more severe punishment.
-The maximum you can be given for jail time doubles, from 180 days jail for a first time DUI, to one year (365 days) for a second time DUI.
+The maximum you can be given for jail time doubles, from 180 days in jail for a first-time DUI, to one year (365 days) for a second-time DUI.

 When is a case a second time DUI?
 The law makes any new arrest subject to a look back of 10 years.
-That is, a second time DUI exists if there is a DUI conviction 10 years before the current arrest, and that conviction is for DUI or anyvalcohol-related driving offense (like a wet reckless).
-Out of state DUI convictions count as a prior, in most cases.
+That is, a second-time DUI exists if there is a DUI conviction 10 years before the current arrest, and that conviction is for DUI or any alcohol-related driving offense (like a wet reckless).
+Out-of-state DUI convictions count as a prior, in most cases.

 To prove a second time DUI in court, the prosecutor must show, with admissible evidence, the following: